datapunchorg/punch/UserGuide.md

 ./punch uninstall SparkOnK8s --set apiUserPassword=password1
 ```

+"punch uninstall" will delete the EKS cluster and related load balancer.
+It will not delete the IMA role/policy,
+since the IAM role/policy may be still used by other AWS resources.
+You could manually delete them from AWS web UI.
+In the future, we may add option in "punch uninstall" command to delete those IAM role/policy in a safe way.

 ## How to run Spark application after installing SparkOnK8s

 "punch install" in previous section will print out example commands to run Spark application.